Cheesy-Website-2/freezenova/README.md

 # FreezeNova S1 — Unblocked Games Site

+# I am legally required to mention that I just simply made it so I can put it on my main website, and also that there are no ads anymore because I dont want them.

 A streamlined version of the FreezeNova unblocked games website, ready for quick deployment.
 This repository provides a **mini game portal** with minimal setup.
 Feel free to **fork**, **clone**, or **customize** it to suit your needs.